gelitenight/gelitenight.github.io/_posts/2015-9-8-wave-view.md

         mAmplitudeRatio / DEFAULT_AMPLITUDE_RATIO,
         0,
         mDefaultWaterLevel);
-// translate shader according to mWaveShiftRatio and mWaterLevelRatio
+// translate shader according to mWaveShiftRatio and mWaterLevelRatio this decides the start position(mWaveShiftRatio for x, mWaterLevelRatio for
 // this decides the start position(mWaveShiftRatio for x, mWaterLevelRatio for y) of waves mShaderMatrix.postTranslate(
         mWaveShiftRatio * getWidth(),